-The consultation must not be a mere formality as it is an opportunity for the employee to provide their views and to ask questions.
-It is critical to ensure there is a fair and amicable ending to the employment arrangement and so that the employee can provide their input.
+The consultation must not be a mere formality as it provides an important opportunity for the employee to express their views and to ask questions.
+It also provides an opportunity to ensure there is a fair and amicable ending to the employment arrangement.

 5. Undertake the Consultation

-The consultations with the employees should be similar regardless of whether they are being made redundant or redeployed.
+Your consultations with employees should be similar, regardless of whether they are being redeployed or made redundant.
 During the consultations, you should:

-- Provide background on the decision to make their role redundant (e.g. changes to the market, business structure, projects, product lines, etc.);
+- provide background on the decision to make their role redundant;

-- Run through the information in the termination letter; or
+- explain the information in the termination letter; and

-- If you are providing them with the option of a redeployment, you can then discuss this option with the employee and give them reasonable time to get back to you.
+- if you are providing them with a redeployment option, discuss this option with the employee and give them reasonable time to get back to you.

 6. Provide the Employee With Appropriate Final Letter

 Based on whether the employee will be made redundant or redeployed, you should provide the employee with the:

 7. Pay Final Pay

-For the employees that you will make redundant, you will need to satisfy your obligations under the National Employment Standards.
+For the employees you are making redundant, you will need to satisfy your obligations under your modern award and the National Employment Standards.
 In particular, you will need to provide the employee with their final pay and redundancy pay if required.